delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 # Change "uhhhh" to "    "

 Instead of saying "uhhhh" and "ehhhhhh" just pause.
 Smile.
-DO NOT rush through your interview.

 # Ask for a pause